velazqua/480-pi-project/README.md

     - Analyzes audio (in real time) for that many seconds, for that many intervals.

+Both functions return a valid JSON string with the following attributes: minAmplitude, maxAmplitude, meanAmplitude, rmsAmplitude, db, rFrequency, meanNorm, maxDelta, minDelta, meanDelta, rmsDelta, and midlineAmplitude.

+Interpretation of attributes is left to the client.

 How to Run it
 ===============
 Run the following on your command line: